Flint Fleming: Detroit Drive/Massachusetts Marauders

 Fleming played in all eight games for the Detroit Drive of the Arena Football League (AFL) during the 1990 AFL season, totaling 13 solo tackles, 11 assisted tackles, two sacks, four blocked kicks, one interception, two pass breakups, and two fumble recoveries while also catching two passes for 34 yards and a touchdown.
 Fleming was an offensive lineman/defensive lineman during his time in the AFL as the league played under ironman rules.
 He also lined up at fullback, linebacker, and tight end from time to time during his AFL career.
 On August 11, 1990, the Drive won ArenaBowl IV against the Dallas Texans.

+On February 20, 1991, Fleming was selected by the Birmingham Fire of the World League of American Football (WLAF) in the eighth round of the defensive line portion of the 1991 WLAF draft.
+He was cut by the Fire on March 6, 1991.
 Fleming appeared in all ten games for the Drive during the 1991 season, accumulating 27 solo tackles, ten assisted tackles, five sacks, two blocked kicks, one forced fumble, three fumble recoveries, and two pass breakups, earning second-team All-Arena honors as an offensive lineman/defensive lineman.
-At one point during the 1991 season, Fleming was also listed as the team's emergency quarterback, with Fleming stating "I don't know if they were serious, and thank goodness, I never had to find out."
+At one point during the 1991 season, Fleming was also listed as the team's emergency quarterback, with Fleming stating, "I don't know if they were serious, and thank goodness, I never had to find out."
 The Drive advanced to ArenaBowl V on August 17, 1991, where they lost to the Tampa Bay Storm.

 Fleming played in all ten games for the second consecutive season in 1992, recording 26 solo tackles, nine assisted tackles, six sacks, one blocked kick, and one pass breakup.
 On August 22, 1992, the Drive won ArenaBowl VI against the Orlando Predators and Fleming was named the Ironman of the Game after posting two solo tackles, one assisted tackle, two sacks, one blocked kick, and one rushing touchdown.
 After the victory in ArenaBowl VI, The Ann Arbor News reported that Fleming had gone missing with the ArenaBowl trophy.

 Fleming appeared in nine of the Drive's 12 games during the 1993 season, totaling ten solo tackles, six assisted tackles, one sack, and one pass breakup while also rushing four times for seven yards and two touchdowns.
 Fleming and the Drive advanced to the ArenaBowl for the fourth straight season, losing to the Storm on August 21, 1993, in ArenaBowl VII.
 Fleming was also named to the AFL All-Star Game in 1993.

 The Drive became the Massachusetts Marauders in 1994.
 Fleming played in all 12 games for the Marauders during the 1994 season, accumulating 18 solo tackles, six assisted tackles, two sacks, two pass breakups, and seven receptions for 35 yards.
 Massachusetts finished the 1994 season with an 8–4 record and lost in the semifinals to the Predators by a score of 51–42.